Package 'inspectdf'

 • size, a character vector containing display-friendly memory usage of each column.

-• pcnt, the percentage of the dataframe's total memory footprint used by each column.
+• pcnt, the percentage of the data frame's total memory footprint used by each column.

-For a pair of dataframes, the tibble returned contains the columns:
+For a pair of data frames, the tibble returned contains the columns:

 • col_name, a character vector containing column names of df1 and df2.